ajb413/rave-chrome-extension/README.md

 # rave-chrome-extension
-DOwnload all files, place into a folder, and drag it into chrome extensions
+Download all files, place into a folder, and drag it into chrome extensions.
+Created at HACK TCNJ 2015